 There is no need to pre-register.
-You may use this service on an as needed basis.
+You may use this service on an as needed basis; however, parents must sign in and sign out of the Care Room.
 Students will be checked into the Care Room if they arrive at school prior to 7:50 a.m. and if they have not been picked up from school by 3:25 p.m.
 More information is available in the Care Room.